woflydev/viforest/README.md

 # Download

 Download the latest version of **_viforest_** directly from the [releases page](https://github.com/woflydev/viforest/releases).
-Please refer to the big fat "caution" section above for for MacOS and Windows installations!
+Please refer to the big fat "caution" section above for MacOS and Windows installations!

 # Motivations